igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 packet header, leaving two reserved bits for future use.

-The additional signals discussed in this document were implemented and experimented in QUIC and TCP.
-The application scenarios can allow to monitor the interconnections inside a data center (Intra-DC) or between data centers (Inter-DC) for large scale data transfers up to the end user.
+The additional signals discussed in this document were implemented and experimented with in QUIC and TCP; the choice and use of bits for the experimental implementations is out of scope for this document.
+The application scenarios can allow monitoring of the interconnections inside data center (Intra-DC) or between data centers (Inter-DC) for large scale data transfers up to the end user.
 It is assumed that the flows follow stable paths and traverse the same measurement points.

 This document provides different methods to perform measurements, but not all of which need to be implemented at once.
 Indeed, some of the methods described are also utilized in {{?I-D.ietf-core-coap-pm}}.

+Note that the specific implementation details are out of scope for this document.
+A specification defining the specific protocol application is expected to discuss the implementation details depending on which bits will be implemented in the protocol, e.g. {{?I-D.ietf-core-coap-pm}}.

 # Security Considerations